shawnmckinney/fortress-saml-demo/README.md

 2. Can login to sample, but no links or buttons are displayed on the landing page.

-Has another fortress sample app been tested?
+    * Has another fortress sample app been tested?
 It's possible that the permission grants were overridden by that other sample in which case run this sample's load again.

+3. Error 'InResponseToField doesn't correspond to sent message' during SSO

+    Symtoms:
+    * Get redirected to IdP, but get a 'SAML AuthZ error' before it can redirect to logon.
+    * This will be in tomcat logs:

+    INFO  - SAMLDefaultLogger - AuthNResponse;FAILURE;ip-address;entity id;https://idp.ssocircle.com;;;org.opensaml.common.SAMLException: InResponseToField of the Response doesn't correspond to sent message

+    Where ip-address and entity id's match what's being used in the runtime environment.

+    Remediation:
+    * Ensure the app uses the same HttpSession during sending of the request and reception of the response.
+    * Typically, this problem arises when the authentication request is initialized from localhost address or http scheme.
+    * While the response was received at a public host name or https scheme.
+E.g., when initializing authentication from URL https://host:port/app/saml/login, the response must be received at https://host;port/app/saml/SSO, not https://host:port/app/saml/SSO or https://localhost:port/app/saml/SSO.

-3. Some other unidentified error.
+4. Some other unidentified error.
 View the Tomcat logs to get more clues.

 Change the granularity of the loggers in [log4j.properties](src/main/resources/log4j.properties) and redeploy.